l0co/rest-data-filter/README.md

 The goal of this library is to provide uniform queries to REST/GraphQL with pagination and sorting support regardless the underlying data source .

+This library can be installed from Github Releases using [jitpack.io](https://jitpack.io/#l0co/rest-data-filter).

 ## Default filters provided

 Following default filter frames are provided by this lib.